VPAC/superlinux/supercomputingwithlinux.md

 `chmod 0755 directory/`
 Gives read/write/execute access to the user, read and execute to the group and others.

+`csplit`
+"context split".
+Will split a file into sections determined by context lines.
+Context can include regular expressions.
+Example:
+`csplit -f 45latitude shakes.csv /-45./ '{*}'`
+Splits shakes.csv into lines everytime it encounters "-45." with the prefix "45latitude".

 `cut`
 Copies a secion from each line of a file, based on the arguments parsed to it (e.g., characters, delimiters etc) and prints to standard output.
 Example: